 We note here that the lack of GNSS reception will not entirely prevent positioning.
 The vehicle’s position inside the tunnel could still be estimated by combining dead-reckoning systems, RADAR, LIDAR, and camera data.
 We acknowledge that positioning could be further improved by installing additional road-side units, which would also provide the time synchronization that is necessary for C-V2X.
 Nevertheless, it remains unclear whether public authorities will have sufficient funds to install these units.

-} 18feb: will bring up again wed, if further inputs are received, other wise will accept above.
+} 18feb: will bring up again wed, if further inputs are received, otherwise will accept above.

 } Editor’s comment: Should there be a more positive statement on the nature of DRSC’s distributed control and access?
 Should it also be clearly stated what the level of GNSS dependence is required for DRSC, if any.